 More people are working remotely than ever before.
 In fact, studies suggest that there has been a 28% increase in homeworkers over the last decade.
 In 2020 almost half of the UK workforce worked at home.

 Thanks to better tech, shifting organisational cultures, and businesses adapting to the next generation of employees, working from home is now encouraged across a range of industries.

 However, it comes with plenty of challenges - many of which are linked to mental resilience.
 Maintaining good mental health and wellbeing while working from home is key to a successful, happy life - but it isn’t easy.

 Our Mental Resilience Toolkit for Homeworkers features 12 modules which explore the challenges faced by homeworkers.
 The course can be taken at your leisure and will provide actionable steps to help you lead a happier life.

 WHAT MIGHT HAPPEN IF I DON'T TAKE ACTION?

 Unless you’re lucky enough to have lots of space at home, you’ll probably find that home working results in less space for the rest of the family.
 This can create distractions for both parties and fuel anger towards one another which, of course, you’ll all later regret.

-If any of these challenges resonate with you, you’ll probably also be familiar with the feeling of being completely exhausted at night.
-This may result in you shutting down physically and emotionally from your partner, thus putting a big strain on your relationship.
+If any of these challenges resonate with you, you’ll probably also be familiar with the feeling of being completely exhausted by the time the evening comes around.
+This may result in you shutting down physically and emotionally from your partner and/or family, putting a strain on your relationship.